GuenterQuast/mPIXdaq/README.md

 For circular clusters, as produced by α radiation, this ratio is close to one, while it is almost zero for the longer traces from β radiation.

-The figure below shows the graphical display of the program and the typical distributions of the pixel and cluster energies and the number of pixels per cluster.
+The figure below shows the graphical display of the program with a pixel mimage and the typical distributions of the pixel and cluster energies and the number of pixels per cluster.
 The source used was a weakly radioactive stone from the Black Forest containing a small amount of Uranium and its decay products.
 The pixel map shown in the figure was sampled over a time of five seconds.
 The histogram in the lower-right corner shows how well the cluster types discriminate different types of radiation:  α rays in the green band with relatively low numbers